skyeye111/mydocs/db2_memo.md

 db2 "select TBSPACE from syscat.tablespaces where TBSPACEID = 3"

 db2 "select TBSPACE from syscat.tablespaces where TBSPACEID = (select TBSPACEID from syscat.tables where TABNAME='TOKYO')"

+db2 "select TBSPACE from syscat.tablespaces where TBSPACEID = (select TBSPACEID from syscat.tables where TABNAME='ZENKOKU')"
 ```

 ## テーブルスペースの管理